 Employees often face a very difficult decision as to whether to resign and try to claim constructive unfair dismissal.
 Few, if any employees will leave a job in such situations lightly, especially if they are aware that claiming constructive dismissal is not easy, with the initial burden of proof on the employee.

 There are myriad different scenarios as to what may constitute a significantly serious breach of the employment contract by the employer to amount to constructive dismissal – the most difficult cases will often relate to issues which are not clear in the contract but go to the heart of the implied term of mutual trust and confidence in the employment relationship. below are some of the more obvious examples together with some examples and cases based on mutual trust and confidence.

-In most cases, employees will only consult a solicitor when they have already decided that the position is intolerable, but if you are in any doubt as to whether you are legally on solid ground or have already resigned and want to claim constructive dismissal, get in touch with me, Ben Jones, to discuss your situation, initially free of charge.
+In most cases, employees will only consult a solicitor when they have already decided that the position is intolerable, but if you are in any doubt as to whether you are legally on solid ground or have already resigned and want to claim constructive dismissal, get in touch with to discuss your situation, initially free of charge.